Radiofrequency Ablation of the Kidney

 How do I prepare for RFA of the kidney?

 Your healthcare provider will talk to you about how to prepare for this procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.

 What will happen during RFA of the kidney?

-- Your healthcare provider will make a small cut in your skin.
-He may need to make more than 1 small cut or 1 larger cut.
-He will pass a needle or probe through this opening.
-Your healthcare provider will guide the needle electrode to the tumor and apply heat.
-He may need to move the needle and apply heat to different parts of the tumor to make sure the entire tumor is destroyed.
-He will remove the needle and apply pressure to the area to stop bleeding.
+- Your will make a small cut in your skin.
+He or she may need to make more than 1 small cut or 1 larger cut.
+He or she will pass a needle or probe through this opening.
+Your will guide the needle electrode to the tumor and apply heat.
+He or she may need to move the needle and apply heat to different parts of the tumor to make sure the entire tumor is destroyed.
+He or she will remove the needle and apply pressure to the area to stop bleeding.
 The area will be covered with dressing.

 What are the risks of RFA of the kidney?